Frequently Asked Questions

 HOW CAN I BE SURE I AM BUYING A GENUINE RAYMOND WEIL WATCH?

 We only sell our watches through our network of authorized dealers.
 Some of them do have an official website on which they may sell RAYMOND WEIL watches.
 To locate your nearest authorized dealer, please go to the Store Locator section of our website.
+To view our authorized online retailers click here.
+Please Note: any purchase not completed from an authorized online retailer or distributor listed may be either discontinued or counterfeit.
+We cannot assume responsibility for purchase dissatisfaction or honor any warranties provided by unauthorized outlets.

 WHERE SHOULD I SEND A RAYMOND WEIL WATCH THAT NEEDS TO BE SERVICED?

-Please refer to the after sales service section of our website to locate your nearest authorized after-sales service centre.
+Please refer to the after-sales service section of our website to locate your nearest authorized after-sales service centre.
 If the repair is covered under guarantee, the repair is generally conducted free of charge.
 If the repair is not covered under guarantee, the price depends on the nature and complexity of the repair as well as the cost of the parts needed.
 We will not conduct any repairs, which are not under guarantee, without first providing an estimate for approval.
 The guarantee becomes void in the event that any person not duly authorized by RAYMOND WEIL S.A. or its representatives attempts to repair.

 I NEED TO CHANGE THE BRACELET OF MY RAYMOND WEIL WATCH OR ADD SOME LINKS TO IT.
 HOW SHOULD I PROCEED?